-The Central Coast Heritage Act is the product of years of discussion and negotiation, led by Rep. Capps, involving business leaders, conservationists, elected officials, ranchers, mountain bikers, and other stakeholders interested in the use and well-being of these iconic lands.
-Representatives Sam Farr and Julia Brownley, whose districts include part of the national forest, are co-sponsoring the legislation.
+The Central Coast Heritage Protection Act, introduced by Representative Salud Carbajal (D-CA) and Senator Kamala Harris (D-CA), is the product of years of discussion and negotiation involving business leaders, conservationists, elected officials, ranchers, mountain bikers, and other stakeholders interested in the use and well-being of these iconic lands.

-Protecting local public lands enhances quality of life.
-The Central Coast is a top tourist destination, home to world class wineries and restaurants, and iconic scenery, which attract people from around the globe—and yield clear benefits for the region's economy.
+Protected public lands enhance the quality of life for residents and attract visitors to the area.
+The Central Coast is a top tourist destination, home to world class restaurants and wineries, and iconic scenery, all of which yield clear benefits for the region's economy.

-The varied terrain of California’s central coast makes possible a wide range of recreational opportunities.
-Visitors from all over come to the Los Padres National Forest and the adjoining Carrizo Plain National Monument to enjoy hiking, backpacking, camping, bird watching, horseback riding, hunting, fishing, kayaking, and mountain biking in these rugged coastal mountains and ecologically rich grasslands.
+The rugged coastal mountains and ecologically rich grasslands of California’s Central Coast make possible a wide range of recreational opportunities.
+Visitors to the Los Padres National Forest and the adjoining Carrizo Plain National Monument enjoy backpacking, camping, bird watching, horseback riding, kayaking, and mountain biking.

 List of Congressional Senate Contacts: